FurcyPin/data-diff-viewer/README.md

 ## Changelog

-### v0.1.2
+### v0.1.3

-- Fixed incorrect packaging from v0.1.1
+- Fixed incorrect packaging from v0.1.1 and v0.1.2

+### v0.1.2 (Broken)

+This version got deployed with a part missing, please use version v0.1.3 instead

 ### v0.1.1 (Broken)

-This version got deployed without an important part, please use version v0.1.2 instead
+This version got deployed with a part missing, please use version v0.1.3 instead

 - Added python stubs to be compliant with [PEP 561](https://peps.python.org/pep-0561/)
 - Added CI release process